Fitbit Sense vs. Versa 3: we compare Fitbit smartwatches

 It also unlocks workout intensity maps to view the most intense segments of a running or cycling route.

-That outdoor tracking is boosted by built-in GPS and GLONASS satellite support, while swim tracking (still pool only) is available on both the Versa 3 and the Sense.
+That outdoor tracking is boosted by built-in GPS and GLONASS satellite support, while both Versa 3 and Sense also offer pool swim tracking.

-There’s also an altimeter to track elevation and the 20+ exercise modes are bolstered by automatic exercise recognition for a range of activities too.
+There's also an altimeter to track elevation and the 20+ exercise modes are bolstered by automatic exercise recognition for a range of activities.

-When it comes to fitness and sports tracking, you can’t separate these two smartwatches.
+When it comes to fitness and sports tracking, you can't differentiate between these two smartwatches.

 Smartwatch features